Tech-at-DU/ACS-1320-JavaScript-Foundations/Lessons/Lesson-04.md

 <!-- > -->

-In JavaScript a Class is really a function and a function is really an object.
-All functions are just objects.
-Seriously try this:
+In JavaScript a Class starts as a function and a function is an object.
+Seriously, try this:

 ```JS
 function FunkyTown() {